Everyplay/developer-quiz/README.md

 Design the optimal data format for a message delivery system.
-Message delivery server works as a hub that relays incoming message payload to users based on user ID(s) defined in the message.
+Message delivery server works as a hub that relays incoming message payload to receivers based on user ID(s) defined in the message.
 Same payload can be relayed to one or multiple users.
 Payload length is finite and protocol doesn't require multiplexing.
-Data format should be designed in away that it consumes limited amount resources (memory, cpu etc.) to relay on the server.
+Data format should be designed in a way that it consumes limited amount resources (memory, cpu etc.) to relay on the server.
 Connection is done using pure TCP.
+The following constraints apply:

 - max receiver count 255
 - max payload length 1024 kilobytes